-This is my blog about the bookshop and its visitors.
+This is our blog about the bookshop and its visitors

 Friday 21st July – Quote from Elisa, a student at Brunel University- I visited many bookstores in the UK, and found interesting books that I would never look at if I didn’t visit a physical bookstore.
 To me, every one of them is unique and wonderful.
 Hear Hear!

 Saturday 28th January – Sad to hear we have lost Sir John Hurt today, an actor with such presence and talent on stage and screen.
 However, I expect will always remember when The Alien burst out of his chest!

 Hope it’s not going to be a sad 2017, last year was bad enough.